ANSSI-FR/rust-guide/src/en/04_language.md

 > ### Rule {{#check LANG-RAW-PTR | Avoid the use of `std::ptr::read` }}
 >
-> As shown above, `std::ptr::read` as side effect depending on the way the type of the raw pointer is moving through different context.
+> `std::ptr::read` might have undesired side effect depending on the way the type of the raw pointer is moving through different context.
 > It is preferable to use the operation of referencing/dereferencing (`&*`) to avoid those side effect.